mjihoon930/Lithium-Ion-Battery-Reduced-Order-Model-FDM-Pade-Approximation-Optimization-Based-/README.md

 # Lithium-Ion-Battery-Reduced-Order-Model-FDM-Pade-Approximation-Optimization-Based-

+#Publication: Reduction of Lithium-Ion Battery Models with Degradation Dynamics: A Comparison of Techniques

+If you use this software in your publications, please cite it using the following BibTeX entry:

+@article{moon2022reduction,
+  title={Reduction of Lithium-Ion Battery Models with Degradation Dynamics: A Comparison of Techniques}, author={Moon, Jihoon and Docimo, Donald J}, journal={IFAC-PapersOnLine}, volume={55}, number={37}, pages={718--725}, year={2022},
+  publisher={Elsevier}
+}

-Lithium-Ion Battery Single Particle Model Tutorial
+# Lithium-Ion Battery Single Particle Model Tutorial

 Lithium-Ion Battery Single Particle Model is the code to simulate the lithium-ion battery cell model.